-Tobacco Merchant Account
+Tobacco Merchant Services

 Global tobacco sales combine to create a gigantic $750 billion a year industry.
 Counting over 20% of the world’s adult population as tobacco users, there is no expected slow down on the horizon.
 Annually, smokers consumer over 5.5 trillion cigarettes and estimates project that number to double in the next few years.
 Tobacco usage among Americans is down from over 40% in 1965 to about 15.5% today.
 As consumer purchasing habits shift towards e commerce, this is creating problems.
 Merchants struggle to offer online tobacco products to meet the demand.
-This is because most payment processors will not allow online tobacco merchant account services.
+This is because most payment processors will not allow online tobacco merchant account or tobacco credit card processing services.

 Government and banking regulations continue to make business in the tobacco industry difficult.
 Even with these challenges, the demand for tobacco payment processing services is met.
 Niche payment service providers have emerged offering online tobacco credit card processing.
 These providers include companies that specialize in various tobacco, paraphernalia, and herbal industries.
 Many options exist and it is important to understand the differences and how they work.

 A merchant account allows businesses to accept payments from debit and credit cards.
 Payment cards belong to either the Visa, MasterCard, Discover or American Express networks.
 Most banks do not have direct access to these networks and need to partner with a payment processor.

 Retail tobacco shops can generally find payment processing for their business with ease.
 These transactions are ideal because the customer is present at the time of sale.
 Merchants experience resistance with tobacco credit card processing during card-not-present (CNP) transactions.
 These transactions include telephone order (MOTO) and online sales without the customer present.